The current City Council, left to right: Rebecca Noecker, Ward 2 | Mitra Jalali, Ward 4 | Chris Tolbert, Ward 3 |

 The public may comment on public hearing items in writing or via voicemail.
 Any comments and materials submitted by 12:00 pm of the day before the meeting will be attached to the public record and available for review by the City Council.
 Comments may be submitted as follows:

 While the Council will make best efforts to decide all issues before them, the Council may delay decisions on certain matters where the members believe meeting in-person is necessary.
+Some public hearings will accept live testimony.
+Please click here for more information.
 All City Council public hearings will be held at 3:30 p.m. and there will be no separate 5:30 p.m. public hearings.

 Regular Meetings - Open to the Public